lbphone/lb-upload/README.md

     ```
 2. Go to lb-phone/server/apiKeys.lua and set your API_KEYS.
 3. Go to lb-phone/shared/upload.lua and add the following to the top of the file: `local localUploadUrl = "http://127.0.0.1:30121/upload"` (line 6).
 Make sure to replace `127.0.0.1` with your server ip, and `30121` with your port defined in options.js.
-4. Go to lb-phone/shared/upload.lua and change `Custom` (line 70-116) to the following:
+4. Go to lb-phone/shared/upload.lua and change `Custom` (lines 70-116) to the following:
     ```lua
     Custom = {
         Video = {